acedmicabhishek/BrainDance/docs.md

 ## 10. Filesystem (BDFS)

-BrainDance OS includes a simple, custom-built filesystem called BDFS (BrainDance File System).
-It is designed to be easy to implement and understand, providing basic file operations like creation, deletion, reading, and writing.
+BrainDance OS includes a simple, in-memory filesystem called BDFS (BrainDance File System).
+It provides basic file operations like creation, deletion, reading, and writing.

 ### 10.1.
-On-Disk Layout
+In-Memory Layout

-The BDFS has a straightforward on-disk structure:
+The BDFS resides entirely in a static memory buffer.
+The layout is as follows:
 - **File Table:** A fixed-size table that stores metadata for all files.
-It starts at sector `BDFS_FILE_TABLE_SECTOR_START` (currently 129, to avoid overwriting the kernel) and occupies `BDFS_FILE_TABLE_SECTORS` (4).
+It occupies the first `BDFS_FILE_TABLE_SECTORS` * 512 bytes of the storage buffer.
     - The first 4 bytes of the file table contain the magic number `0x42444653` ("BDFS") to identify the filesystem.
-- **Data Region:** The rest of the disk, starting at `BDFS_DATA_SECTOR_START`, is used for storing file data.
+- **Data Region:** The rest of the storage buffer is used for storing file data.

 ### 10.2.
 File Entry (`bdfs_file_entry_t`)

 Each entry in the file table is a `bdfs_file_entry_t` structure, which contains:
 - `name`: The filename (up to 16 characters).
-- `start_sector`: The starting LBA of the file's data.
-A value of `(uint32_t)-1` indicates that no sectors have been allocated yet.
+- `start_sector`: The starting sector of the file's data within the data region.
 - `length`: The length of the file in bytes.

 ### 10.3.
 Filesystem Operations (`fs/bdfs.c`, `include/bdfs.h`)

 - `bdfs_init()`: Initializes the filesystem.
-It checks for the BDFS magic number.
-If it's not found, it creates a new, empty filesystem by formatting the file table.
-Otherwise, it loads the existing file table from disk.
+It checks for the BDFS magic number in the storage buffer.
+If it's not found, it creates a new, empty filesystem.
+Otherwise, it loads the existing file table.
 - `bdfs_create_file(filename)`: Creates a new, empty file with the given name.
 - `bdfs_delete_file(filename)`: Deletes a file by clearing its entry in the file table.
-Note that the data blocks are not overwritten, only marked as available.
 - `bdfs_read_file(filename, buffer, ...)`: Reads the entire content of a file into the provided buffer.
 - `bdfs_write_file(filename, buffer, ...)`: Writes data to a file.
-If the file is new, it allocates a contiguous block of sectors.
-If the file exists, it overwrites the existing data.
-BDFS does not support growing files; you must write the entire file content at once.
 - `bdfs_list_files()`: Lists all files in the filesystem.
-- `bdfs_stat_file(filename, entry)`: Retrieves metadata (the file entry) for a given file.

-## 11. System Layout
+## 11. Applications

-This section provides a map of how BrainDance OS is laid out in memory and on the disk.
+BrainDance OS includes a few simple applications.

 ### 11.1.
+Cable Text Editor

+`cable` is a simple, screen-oriented text editor.
+It provides basic text editing functionality, including:
+-   Creating and opening files.
+-   Editing text using the keyboard.
+-   Saving files using a `write` syscall.
+-   Navigating with the arrow keys.

+### 11.2.
+Calculator

+`calc` is a simple command-line calculator that can evaluate mathematical expressions.

+## 12. BDX Executable Format

+BrainDance OS uses a custom executable format called BDX.
+BDX files are simple bytecode programs that can be executed by the `execute_bdx` function.
+The BDX interpreter supports a small set of opcodes for basic operations like printing to the screen and exiting.

+## 13. System Layout

+This section provides a map of how BrainDance OS is laid out in memory.

+### 13.1.
 Memory Layout

 | **Memory Location** | **Component** | **Description** |
 | ------------------- | ------------- | --------------- |